Evolutionary game selection creates cooperative environments: Results

 In summary, the former results indicate that networks boost pro-social behaviour, elevating the cooperation level in the population.
-Interestingly, smaller but non-zero values of $p_g$ increase the cooperative behaviour further in homogeneous graphs than in the case of large $p_g$ values.
-In contrast, heterogeneous networks support cooperative behaviours better for large values of $p_g$ showing rather constant trends of the curves $\rho_{\infty}$.
+Interestingly, smaller but non-zero values of $p_g$ increase the cooperative behaviour to a greater extent in locally ordered homogeneous structures (lattices) than in the case of large $p_g$ values.
 These results point to a balance between the propensity of changing game and the heterogeneity of interaction patterns.